DISHDevEx/cntf-load-test/README.md

 └── time_to_populate_database.txt      local storage file for collecting logs relating to the time it takes for new ues to be registered on the network

 ```
+## Gitlab CI
+**Pipeline Stages:**
+* Subscribe - subscribes thousands of UEs to the network
+* Update_tests - updates test results locally and in AWS
+* Cleanup - removes all UE subscriptions from network database